olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

       pip install sphinx furo
 ```

-Next, we checkout the current repo, and configure Github to allow us to push to the `gh-pages`
+Next, we checkout the current repo, and configure `GitHub` to allow us to push to the `gh-pages`
 branch:

 ```yaml